metro-digital/kustomize-google-secret-manager/README.md

 ## Copyright and License

-This software is Copyright by metro.digital, 2021.
+This software is Copyright by METRO Digital GmbH, 2021.
 Licensed under Apache Version 2.0.

 This implementation is inspired by: